3-manifolds/SnapPy/doc_src/installing.rst

     sudo zypper install python3-pip python3-tk

-  For Leap, as of version 15.6 you need ask for a recent version of Python or it will give you Python 3.6 which is too old for SnapPy::
+  For Leap, as of version 15.6 you need to ask for a recent version of Python or it will give you Python 3.6 which is too old for SnapPy::

     sudo zypper install python312-pip python312-tk